 Food poisoning is a common, yet distressing and sometimes life-threatening problem for millions of people in the U.S. and throughout the world.
 People infected with food-borne organisms may be symptom-free or may have symptoms ranging from mild intestinal discomfort to severe dehydration and bloody diarrhea.
 Depending on the type of infection, people can even die as a result of food poisoning.

 More than 250 different diseases can cause food poisoning.
-Some of the most common diseases are infections caused by bacteria, such as Campylobacter, Salmonella, Shigella, E. coli O157:H7, Listeria, and botulism.
+Some of the most common diseases are infections caused by bacteria, such as Campylobacter, Salmonella, Shigella, E. coli O157:H7, Listeria, botulism, and norovirus.

 Campylobacter is a bacterium that causes acute diarrhea.
 Transmission usually occurs through ingestion of contaminated food, water, or unpasteurized milk, or through contact with infected infants, pets, or wild animals.

 Is Campylobacter Infection a Serious Health Concern?